Salvation Quiz

 8. Can going to “church” actually be a detriment to salvation?

-(Yes.
+Yes.
 The teachings from the pastor(s) and the observed examples of others will affect some in the congregation.
 Hence, if one is going to the wrong type of congregation, it will surely drag him down spiritually.
-That is especially true if sin is tolerated or allowed through false doctrine, etc. and evangelism is neglected.)
+That is especially true if sin is tolerated or allowed through false doctrine, etc. and Christian evangelism is neglected.

-9. If a righteous man dies spiritually because he turned to evil, does that death happen at the same point of his physical death like a few say?
+9. If a righteous man dies spiritually because he turned to evil (Ezek.
+33:18; Rom.
+8:13; etc.), does that death happen at the same point of his physical death like a few say?

-(No. As with Adam, Eve, David, Peter, the prodigal and others who were unnamed, spiritual death occurs before physical death.
-The ones who teach one dies spiritually, at his death unless he repents, are actually teaching a license to sin by saying neither David nor Peter lost their salvation after they sinned.)
+No. As with Adam, Eve, David, Peter, the prodigal son and others who were unnamed, spiritual death occurs before physical death and when they turn to evil.
+The ones who teach one dies spiritually, at his death unless he repents, are actually teaching a license to sin by saying neither David nor Peter lost their salvation after they sinned.
+Don't be deceived by any of the many wolves in sheep's clothing!

-10. Before one can die spiritually through sins of the flesh (or the sinful name), must that sin(s) be habitual, lifestyle or ongoing for a time?
+10. Before one can die spiritually through sins of the flesh (or the sinful nature), must that sin(s) be habitual, lifestyle or ongoing for a time?

-(No. If one can lose his salvation over one sin, he certainly would lose it over repeated sins.
-Hence, do not be deceived by those who emphasize “practice” of adultery, drunkenness, slander, theft, etc. being necessary for loss of salvation.
-That type of message is a snare and license for immorality.)
+No. One can lose salvation over one sin, as Adam and Eve did, by disowning Jesus before man, taking the make of the beast, etc. It certainly doesn't have to be repeated sins.
+Hence, do not be deceived by those who emphasize "practice" of adultery, drunkenness, slander, theft, etc. being necessary for loss of salvation.
+That type of message is a distortion of grace, spiritual snare and license for immorality.

 11. There are many views of how to come to initial salvation.
 How can a person know he was ever truly initially saved or born again?

-(When a person gets saved or born again, he becomes a new creation with a heart of love.
-He is also set free from his sin addictions.
-Obeying God’s commands is the key way to identify saving grace in one’s life.)
+When a person gets saved or born again, he becomes a new creation in Christ with a heart of love, especially towards Christians (John 13:35).
+He is also set freed from sin addictions (Rom.
+6:22; etc.).
+Obeying God's commands is the key way to identify salvation (Heb.
+5:9) and saving grace in one's life:

-12. Why should we doubt the reports of people who say they died and went to heaven or hell?
+12. Why should we be doubtful regarding some reports of people who say they died and went to heaven or hell known as near-death experiences?

-(Experiences must be tested according to Scripture.
-If they do not align themselves to God’s word, we must reject them to avoid deception.
-Also, the near death experiences (NDE) contradict themselves, showing there must be error.)
+Experiences must be tested, according to Scripture.
+If they do not align themselves to God's word, we must reject them to avoid deception.
+Also, many of the life after death near death experiences contradict themselves, showing there must be error.
+Go by the Bible alone and be safe.

 13. If a person had a dream or vision from God, does that prove he was or is saved at the moment?

-(No. Some unsaved people in the Bible had visions and/or dreams.)
+No. Some unsaved people in the Bible had visions and/or dreams.
+Pharaoh in Genesis 41 is one example.

-14. Isn’t it possible to get saved and have no evidence of change for others to observe?
+14. Isn't it possible to get saved and have no evidence or behavioral change for others to observe?

-(No. There will be a major change in one’s behavior when he passes from death to life, from darkness to light and from the power of the devil to the power of God.
-When one gets saved his view about money will change also.)
+No. There will be a major radical change in one's behavior when he passes from death to life, from darkness to light and from the power of the devil to the power of God.
+When one gets saved his view about money and sin will change also.
+He becomes a slave to God from being a slave of sin, Rom.
+6:16-22.

 15. Why does the devil want to separate (or steal) God’s word away from people?